 Fire Safety Equipment

-A fire blanket and fire extinguisher are located on the wall in the utility room.
+A fire blanket and fire extinguisher are located on the wall in the utility room with an additional extinguisher on the 1st floor landing

 The premises are protected by a fire alarm- should this sound please immediately vacate by the nearest safe exit and call the emergency services.
 Should the alarm be tripped inadvertently there is a reset button on the ceiling unit.

-The CO2 alarm is situated in the lounge – should this sound please operate the test/reset button and if the alarm continues to sound
+The CO2 alarms are situated in the lounge and sun room – should this sound please operate the test/reset button and if the alarm continues to sound

 - Move everyone to fresh air